deciduously/tictactoe-hs/haskell-in-english.md

 For a superior but still blitz pace Monad (etc.) run-through with pictures [this blogpost](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) will get you up to speed surprisingly quickly from the author of ["Grokking algorithms"](http://a.co/ba5icnv).

 ### Back to the Grizz
 That wasn't too terrible, right?
 Or maybe it was, I don't have a response mechanism from any sort of audience as I'm writing this.
 Let me know.
 I definitely regret saying "Grizz" already, no need to mention that.
 It's not a real word.

 Anyway, let's look back up at `main :: IO ()`.
 From the type we know it will perform IO and give us NOTHING () back.
 Friggin' main, pull a little weight once in a while, huh?
 The definition of `main` is directly below the type declaration.
 Just to drive the point home once more - I’m not calling it a function.
-It isn’t one.
-It's just an `IO ()`.
-A noun, not a verb - a thing that performs some IO to evaluate.
-We can tell because the type doesn't have an arrow -> in it.
-All functions are mappings from a type to another type (or more), like `Int -> Int` or `Int -> ()`.
-Main just does our input and/or output and has `()` to show for it.
+It isn’t one, like it would be in, say, C: `int main() { return 0; }`.
+That’s a function that returns an int.
+Here, there’s no function call - It's just an `IO ()`.
+A noun, not a verb - a thing that performs some IO to resolve to its final value.
+We can tell because the type doesn't have an arrow `->` in it.
+All functions are mappings from a type to another type (or more), like `Int -> Int` for something like `int double(int x) { return x * x; }` or `Int -> ()`, like the direct translation of the C would yield - () is a lot like `void`.
+Main just does our IO and has () to show for it.

 At this point I’ll note that Haskell is like Python in that its scopes are delimited by semantic whitespace.
 This decision is likely to bring up emotions, either positive or negative depending on your background.
 I’m not touching that talk, ‘tis what ‘tis.
 Anything indented is inside the parent scope.
 Our main is going to do a few things.